Introduction

 3. External Server Configuration

-- Required external servers like Tomcat or JBoss respectively.
+- Required external servers like Tomcat or JBoss, respectively.

 - The process of deployment took longer